awtotty/chirp/Learnings.md

 - `zod` does input shape validation
 - Form submission in React likes to use `useState` for form state
     - see `CreatePostWizard` component for an example

+## Overview of deployment:
+- Host stateless on Vercel
+- Planetscale MySQL db with prisma ORM
+- Auth with Clerk
+    - Holy cow clerk is amazing
+    - consider moving to Auth.js (previously NextAuth) for future
+- Axiom for logging
+- Upstash for rate limiting (can also be used for redis, cron jobs, etc.)